priyankchouksey/ESPLED/README.md

-# WiFiMoodLight
+# ESPLED
-ESP and WS2812 based wifi Mood Light firmware
+FASTLED Based firmware for WS2812 using ESP32 or ESP8266